-This particular problem presents as a scanner that won’t accept items into the feeder, instead displaying the error message “LE arrived too early at rear image camera, or occasionally “LE arrived too early at front image camera.”
-This is the same message that displays when there’s a problem with the feed mechanism: “LE” stands for “Leading Edge,” meaning that the scanner thinks there’s something already in the paper path, so it won’t try to feed another document.To the user who sees that message, it looks like the scanner is just “stuck” and won’t run.
+Of course, when your scanner gives you a warning message that looks like there’s a paper jam, in 99% of cases the cause is, in fact, simply a paper jam.
+Occasionally, though, it’s a different problem that can be solved with a simple cleaning.To the user who sees that message, it looks like the scanner is just “stuck” and won’t run.
 Often times, though, the root cause is that there’s ink smeared on the camera glass.
 That causes the scanner to think there’s something stuck in the track when there actually isn’t, and it won’t run.